 An aspect of grooming that is often overlooked for people just getting into the grooming world is nutrition!

 It’s hard not to see ourselves in our dogs when we look at them.
-Opening a can of dog food and pouring the slop into a bowl can leave us feeling like we’re doing a disservice to our dogs.
+Opening a can of commercial dog food and pouring the slop into a bowl can leave us feeling like we’re doing a disservice to our dogs.
 This is just one factor that makes many people question the quality of standard commercial dog food.
 However, this commercial dog food that is readily available is perfectly fine to feed your dog.
 Are there better foods available?
 Sure, but the truth of the matter is that this food is perfectly healthy for your dog.
 Don’t believe me?
 Take it from the AKC—The American Kennel Club.

 Commercial dog foods are highly regulated and in terms of getting your dog all of the nutrition they need, it’s more important to focus on feeding frequency and dietary needs particular to certain breeds or sizes of breeds.
 This handy guide of nutritional requirements for dogs by the Merck Veterinary Manual provides very in-depth information by trusted veterinary professionals.